gamesbook/protograf/docs/source/functions.rst

 .. |dash| unicode:: U+2014 ..
 EM DASH SIGN

-This list provides a guide to all the custom functions specific to :doc:`protograf <index>`.
+This list provides a guide to using all the custom functions specific to :doc:`protograf <index>`.

 ..
 HINT::